 This example shows how to calibrate a camera using AprilTags programmatically, and by using the Camera Calibrator app:

 Pre-generated tags for all the supported families can be downloaded from here using a web browser or by running the following code:

-The helperGenerateAprilTagPattern function at the end of the end of the exmaple can be used to generate a calibration target using the tag images for a specific arrangement of tags.
+The helperGenerateAprilTagPattern function at the end of the example can be used to generate a calibration target using the tag images for a specific arrangement of tags.
 The pattern image is contained in

 calibPattern, which can be used to print the pattern (from MATLAB).
 The example uses the tag36h11 family, which provides a reasonable trade-off between detection performance and robustness to false-positive detections.